marijnh/Eloquent-JavaScript/14_dom.md

 {{index "absolute positioning", "top (CSS)", "left (CSS)", "position (CSS)"}}

 To make positioning multiple objects easier, you'll probably want to switch to absolute positioning.
-This means that `top` and `left` are counted relative to the top left of the document.
+This means that `top` and `left` are counted relative to the upper left of the document.
 To avoid using negative coordinates, which would cause the image to move outside of the visible page, you can add a fixed number of pixels to the position values.

 {{if interactive